solidi/writing/07-the-decision-hypothesis.md

 In MM-M, Fred postulates scholarly labor and its practical application in four short pages.

-> Amid a wash of paper, a small number of documents become the critical pivots around which every project's team revolves...
+> Amid a wash of paper, a small number of documents become the critical pivots around which every project's team revolves-.

 Fred goes on to describe in three sections the required documents for a *computer product, university department,* and documents of a *software project*.

 He concludes with the topic of **why**.

-> First, writing the decisions down is essential...
-Second, the documents will communicate the decisions to others...
-Finally,... documents give... a database and checklist.
+> First, writing the decisions down is essential-.
+Second, the documents will communicate the decisions to others-.
+Finally, -documents give-a database and checklist.

 From the quotes, Fred presents the practice of developer documentation.
 He targets documents such as schedule and requirements, but how does this apply to a software code?